Glusk/sprouts/DESIGN.md

 ### Combinatorial representation

-A combinatorial representation if a more abstract view of the game.
+A combinatorial representation is a more abstract view of the game.
 Essentially it is a graph.

 #### Vertices